Primary navigation

 3. Restart Codex.

-Codex loads every *.rules file under ~/.codex/rules at startup.
-When you add a command to the allow list in the TUI, Codex appends a rule to ~/.codex/rules/default.rules so future runs can skip the prompt.
+Codex scans rules/ under every Team Config location at startup.
+When you add a command to the allow list in the TUI, Codex writes to the user layer at ~/.codex/rules/default.rules so future runs can skip the prompt.

 Understand rule fields